773N/773N/README.md

 - 👋 Hi, I’m @773N
 - 👀 I’m interested in ...
 Tensorflow
 - 🌱 I’m currently learning ...
-English
+English language
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...